CDT Code Reference

 Wisdom Teeth Removal Cost by Impaction Type and CDT Code

 The cost of removing a wisdom tooth depends almost entirely on how impacted it is.
-Each impaction level roughly doubles the per-tooth fee.
+Each step up in impaction raises the per-tooth fee, from under $200 for a simple erupted extraction to over $800 for a complicated bony case.
 Here is the complete CDT code map for 2026.

 CDT Code Fee Table 2026